mpv-player/mpv/DOCS/man/options.rst

     In both cases, you must sure the FD is actually inherited by mpv (do not set the POSIX ``CLOEXEC`` flag).

+    The player quits when the connection is closed.

     This is somewhat similar to the removed ``--input-file`` option, except it supports only integer FDs, and cannot open actual paths.